devan-srinivasan/Genetic-Algorithm/Genetic Algorithm/README.txt

 This program is a simulation of the genetic algorithm, otherwise known as the natural selection algorithm.
-It shows how a population of entities can learn to reach a goal by following a set algorithm.
+It shows how a population of agents can learn to reach a goal by following a set algorithm.
 The algorithm works as follows:
 1) create a population of agents (dots in this case) that move randomly
 2) calculate the fitness score of each agent based on its proximity to a goal